 - any other signs indicative of pulmonary hemorrhage within 3 months before the first dose of study treatment.

 - .
 The subject has radiographic evidence of cavitating pulmonary lesion(s) and/or the subject has tumor invading any major blood vessels;

 - .
 The subject has evidence of tumor invading the GI tract (esophagus, stomach, small or large bowel, rectum or anus), or any evidence of endotracheal or endobronchial tumor within 28 days before the first dose of cabozantinib

-- . thromboembolic event requiring therapeutic anticoagulation within 6 months of onset of study treatment (Note: subjects with a venous filter (eg, vena cava filter) are not eligible for this study).
+- . thromboembolic event requiring therapeutic anticoagulation within 6 months of onset of study treatment

 - .
 GI disorders particularly those associated with a high risk of perforation or fistula formation